stonecharioteer/blog/_drafts/authorization-using-oso.md

 added Oso to all of the templates which have auth built into them.
 You can find the [cookiecutter repository here](https://github.com/stonecharioteer/cookiecutter-flask-multi), and [the instructions on running them here](/cookiecutter-flask-multi).

+## Conclusion

+I don't know if there's a logical conclusion to this article.
+It's unlike anything I've published before on my blog.
+Oso has been a sheer joy to work with, and I'm looking forward to digging into it using Rust next.
+I want to learn how to hook into the `resource` fields, and actually do some real damage.
+It helps that the folks at Oso are super friendly.

+I'd like to thank Greg for his patience.
+I've been running my mouth all around HN promising them this blog article since January 2021, but truth be told, it's been ridiculously slow and their API evolved in that time.
+The sections on the `resource` fields wouldn't have been written if I'd written this in January, so I'll write this off as a win.

+Oso is sheer joy to work with.
+I love their documentation, which was really poor when I began using it, and is really well done now.
+I'm a strong proponent of good documentation, which should be readable and entertaining, and their docs fulfill that requirement.

+The folks at Oso are super nice as well, so go on and trouble them on Slack.
+I'm leaving yet another promise to write a long post on hooking into `resource` by forking Oso itself, but that's for another day.
+Greg, when you see this, remind me to get to work on that :smiling_imp:.